Protect Your Employment Income

 Residual Disability and Recovery Benefit

-- If you are partially disabled and can only work part time in your occupation (whether in hours, responsibilities, or both), and/or have a reduction in earnings, you can collect a partial disability benefit payment that is proportionate to your loss of earnings for up to the duration of your benefit period once you return to work.
+- If you are partially disabled and can only work part time in your occupation (whether in hours, responsibilities, or both), and/or have a reduction in earnings, you can collect a partial disability benefit payment that is proportionate to your loss of earnings for up to the duration of your benefit period after you return to work.
+There is usually a basic and an enhanced version of this benefit, with the basic version capping a monthly benefit payout at only a portion of your regular benefit, while the enhanced version would allow up to your full monthly benefit to be paid out.
+Other distinctions may apply as well.

 Unlimited Mental Disorder/Substance Abuse